jpechavarria/hobbieshub/git_survival_kit.md

 ## One time tasks

 1. Install git
-2. Register user in git version control platworm (Github, Gitlab, Bitbucket, Codecommit, etc).
+2. Register user in git version control platform (Github, Gitlab, Bitbucket, Codecommit, etc).
 3. SSH key registering in git version control platworm (Github, Gitlab, Bitbucket, Codecommit etc.).
 Make sure you have a SSH key.
 Steps using terminal: (in Windows use git bash):
   * Check if you already have one:
       `ls -al ~/.ssh`